AssassinUKG/gpt-engineer/README.md

 ## ISSUES from me:

-Due to chat gpt3.5 being used, the AI will sometimes not output the correct filename format as defined in the `setup` file.
+- Due to chat gpt3.5 being used, the AI will sometimes not output the correct filename format as defined in the `setup` file.
-I have tested and tried to make the regex more robust, but it is still not perfect...
+- I have tested and tried to make the regex more robust, but it is still not perfect...
+- can still give janky results.
+Original project is preferred.
+This is for playing around with.

 re run if you have any issues.